arvigeus/AZ-204/Learning Path/Event Hub.md

 #### Publish events to Event Hubs

 In order to publish events, you need to create an `EventHubProducerClient`.
-Producers publish events in batches and may request a specific partition, or allow the Event Hubs service to decide which partition events should be published to.
+Producers publish events in batches and might request a specific partition, or allow the Event Hubs service to decide which partition events should be published to.
 We recommended using automatic routing when the publishing of events needs to be highly available or when event data should be distributed evenly among the partitions.
 Our example takes advantage of automatic routing.

 ```csharp
 var connectionString = "<< CONNECTION STRING FOR THE EVENT HUBS NAMESPACE >>";